toshi0607/Go-FAQ-Japanese-Edition/original.md

 ```

 One might mistakenly expect to see `a, b, c` as the output.
-What you'll probably see instead is `c, c, c`.
+What you’ll probably see instead is `c, c, c`.
 This is because
 each iteration of the loop uses the same instance of the variable `v`, so
 each closure shares that single variable.
 When the closure runs, it prints the
 value of `v` at the time `fmt.Println` is executed,